Xuzhou Jiangsu, China Travel Guide

 Green spaces for relaxation and nature.

-Always check official websites or WeChat accounts for the latest opening hours, ticket prices, and any temporary exhibitions or special programming.
+Always check official websites or WeChat accounts for up-to-date opening hours, ticket prices, and any temporary exhibitions or special programming.

-For some attractions, particularly the Han Culture Scenic Area, consider booking tickets in advance, especially during peak season or holidays.
+For some attractions, especially the Han Culture Scenic Area, consider booking tickets in advance, especially during peak season or holidays.

 The city balances its historical weight with expansive natural areas for public enjoyment.